Doxorubicin (Adriamycin, Rubex)

 Doxorubicin is given through an intravenous (IV, into a vein) infusion or injection.
 It can be given alone or with other drugs.
-The dosage and schedule are determined by the person's size, type of cancer, and mode of administration.
+The dosage and schedule are determined by your height and weight, type of cancer, and how the medication is given.

-This medication is red and your urine may appear orange or reddish in color for 1-2 days after the infusion.
+This medication is red.
+Your urine may look orange or reddish in color for 1-2 days after the infusion.
 This is not blood.
 This is expected as the medication is cleared from your body.
-If the red urine continues past two days or if you have other urinary symptoms, such as frequency or painful urination, call your healthcare provider.
+If the red urine lasts more than two days or if you have other urinary symptoms, such as frequency or painful urination, call your healthcare provider.

 Possible Side Effects of Doxorubicin

 There are a number of things you can do to manage the side effects of doxorubicin.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 In rare cases, the heart muscle can be damaged by this medication, causing heart failure and cardiomyopathy.
 This heart damage can occur during therapy or many months to years after treatment.
 The risk is highest at higher doses, in patients who receive other cardio-toxic medications, radiation to the chest area, and in children.
 There is a maximum lifetime dose that you can receive of this medication.
 Your provider may order tests to check your heart function before you begin treatment or if any symptoms arise.

 If you have shortness of breath, new or worsening cough, ankle swelling, chest pain, rapid or irregular heartbeats, call your provider right away, or call 911.